liteenie-deactivated20121031 said: Hiii! I mean.. Hiii???

 I’m going to do my best to update this blog with honestly, but hopefully with lots of fun still.
 All of the gay friends in my life, the sisters and the misters, I love them dearly.
 I write for them.

 So I was out to lunch with one of my favorite gays, and I was trying to show this picture to him.

 He himself was going to try to look for her on Grindr, but I decided to help out so I typed “F*g Hag Grindr” into the google app on my phone… and look what I found!
 Do you recognize someone down at the bottom right at the corner?
 LMAO!

 For the record, I will NEVER go on Grindr to find friends.
 That is a BIG BIG BIG NO NO!
 For the homegirl on the top.
 I hope you are not real.
 If you are, lets have a chat.

-samsikle asked: i miss your posts beezy. i'm totally channeling my inner christina. in all my classes the gays have me in the crosshairs and there is no escaping. fag hag, uc berkeley chapter.
+samsikle said: i miss your posts beezy. i'm totally channeling my inner christina. in all my classes the gays have me in the crosshairs and there is no escaping. fag hag, uc berkeley chapter.

 What’s up bootch?
 I took a little break.
 I had to get some things together, but yes, the adventures continue.
 I’m gonna keep up with the postings on this blog, cuz it’s my favorite.
 Glad you are enjoying school and the gays, I can see why they love you :D

 A friend of mine told me that I should try Waacking.
 I suppose my sassy demeanor in the club would make make me a good candidate, but don’t get it twisted, it’s a pretty hard freaking dance.